Chords + Lyrics | Should I Stay Or Should I Go

 For the chorus, the chords are the same but without the stops and in a double-time feel – genius!

-There’s TAB available for how to play the legendary intro and verse, as well as the double-time chorus.
+There’s TAB available for how to play the legendary intro and verse, as well as the double-time chorus if you keep scrolling down this guitar lesson.

 Though it may only be a simple blues format tune with a small twist, to get it to sound just right, you need to hit the exact number of strings, and for that, you’ll need the TAB.

 There’s also a chord analysis that suggests the song’s success lies in its use of tension, but this clearly isn’t true.
-When Should I Stay Or Should I Go was first released, it wasn’t even a hit (more on this below)!
+When Should I Stay Or Should I Go was first released, it wasn’t even a hit (more on this as well as TAB further down)!

-Once you’ve mastered the TAB and played along with the original recording, bring this chord chart to the gig as a handy reminder of Should I Stay Or Should I Go‘s chords and structure.
+Once you’ve mastered the TAB and played along with the backing track to ensure you’ve nailed it, bring this chord chart to the gig as a handy reminder of Should I Stay Or Should I Go‘s chords and structure.

 Should I Stay Or Should I Go Chord Chart | PDF + iReal Pro Download